cce-bigdataintro-1160/CEBD-1160-spring-2019/bash-git.md

 6. See the history of your actions and see what are the changes in each commit
 7. Use just one more commit for the remaining files.
 Check the `git status`
 8. Use `git log` to visualize what happened
-9. Checkout your second commit, check what happened to the files now
+9. Check the files using `ls`, then checkout your second commit, check what happened to the files now
 10. Checkout your master branch, check what happened to the files

 ##### Undoing things